curl/curl/docs/libcurl/curl_multi_socket.md

 #include <curl/curl.h>
 CURLMcode curl_multi_socket(CURLM *multi_handle, curl_socket_t sockfd,
                             int *running_handles);

-CURLMcode curl_multi_socket_all(CURLM *multi_handle,
-                                int *running_handles);
 ~~~

 # DESCRIPTION

-These functions are deprecated.
+This function is deprecated.
 Do not use.
 See curl_multi_socket_action(3)
 instead.

 At return, the integer **running_handles** points to contains the number of
 still running easy handles within the multi handle.
 When this number reaches
 zero, all transfers are complete/done.
 Note that when you call
-curl_multi_socket_action(3) on a specific socket and the counter decreases by
+curl_multi_socket(3) on a specific socket and the counter decreases by one, it
-one, it DOES NOT necessarily mean that this exact socket/transfer is the one
+DOES NOT necessarily mean that this exact socket/transfer is the one that
-that completed.
-Use curl_multi_info_read(3) to figure out which easy handle
+completed.
+Use curl_multi_info_read(3) to figure out which easy handle that
-that completed.
+completed.

-The curl_multi_socket_action(3) functions inform the application about updates
+The curl_multi_socket(3) functions inform the application about updates in the
-in the socket (file descriptor) status by doing none, one, or multiple calls
+socket (file descriptor) status by doing none, one, or multiple calls to the
-to the socket callback function set with the CURLMOPT_SOCKETFUNCTION(3) option
+socket callback function set with the CURLMOPT_SOCKETFUNCTION(3) option to
-to curl_multi_setopt(3).
-They update the status with changes since the
+curl_multi_setopt(3).
+They update the status with changes since the previous
-previous time the callback was called.
+time the callback was called.

 Get the timeout time by setting the CURLMOPT_TIMERFUNCTION(3) option with
 curl_multi_setopt(3).
 Your application then gets called with information on